-Sometimes, the city of Buenos Aires is referred as the “Paris of South America” as the city has a strong influence of European culture.
-When it comes to art, the city has plenty of museums showcasing the history, fine arts, modern arts, decorative arts, popular arts, sacred art, arts and crafts, theatre and popular music, as well as the preserved homes of noted art collectors, writers, composers and artists.
+Sometimes, the city of Buenos Aires is referred to as the “Paris of South America” as the city has a strong influence on European culture.
+When it comes to art, the city has plenty of museums showcasing the history, fine arts, modern arts, decorative arts, popular arts, sacred art, arts and crafts, theatre, and popular music, as well as the preserved homes of noted art collectors, writers, composers, and artists.
 Numerous sculptures by famous sculptors like Auguste Rodin and Antoine Bourdelle can be watched in the city.
 The subjects vary from the subtle brushstrokes to the act of provocation representing the art circuit of portenos.

-The permanent collection owned by Eduardo Constantini i.e. the Costantini Fundation is open to public since 1990.
+The permanent collection owned by Eduardo Constantini i.e. the Costantini Foundation is open to the public since 1990.
 This private, non-profit Constantini foundation decided to establish MALBA to collect, conserve, study and disseminate Latin American art, dating from the early 20th Century to the present day.
-Today, MALBA offers art works produced in Latin America during the 20th Century.
+Today, MALBA offers artworks produced in Latin America during the 20th Century.
 The collection of over two hundred and seventy works is contributed by Argentinean and Latin American artists.
 Works displayed in the museum expose the similarities as well as the differences between the artists.
-The venue also hosts some workshops, children activities and temporary exhibitions.
+The venue also hosts some workshops, children's activities, and temporary exhibitions.

 Address: Avenida Figueroa Alcorta 3415, Buenos Aires, C1425CLA, Argentina.

 Located in Palermo’s busy and popular park district, this wonderful museum was built in 1966.
 This outstanding planet-shaped building of the museum featuring a 65-feet-wide cupola is one of the finest places in the city.
 Inside it, using a powerful laser system, outer space is recreated in its entire splendor with great details.
 There are samples of meteorites and several models depicting the history of space exploration.